Oran: Transportation

-The city's public transportation is centered on the Oran Metro covering coastal neighborhoods with the connecting Oran tramway covering suburbs not yet served by the metro.
-There is an extensive network of "clandestine" taxis in the City.
-A project started in 2008/9 and lasted approximately two to three years, to deliver the first line of the tramway in 2010.
-It should comprise 31 stations over a distance of 18.7 km going to Es-Sénia, in the South and Sidi Maarouf in the east side, while passing by the centre town The tramway should serve Haï Sabbah, University of Sciences and Technology (USTO), the Crossroads of the Three Private clinics, the Law courts, Dar El Baïda, the Plate-Saint Michel, the Place of the 1st November, Saint-Anthony, Boulanger, Saint-Hubert, the 3rd Ring road and finally The University of Es-Sénia.
+The city's public transportation is centered on the Oran tramway centering in the city center and running south to Es-Senia.
+The Oran Metro is a planned metro system expected to be complete in 2026, ran by the Algiers Metro Company.
+There is an extensive network of "clandestine" taxis in the city.
+A project started in 2008/9 for the Oran Tram, a tramway system consisting of 32 stations over a distance of 18.7 km going to Es-Sénia, in the South and Sidi Maarouf in the east side, while passing by the centre town The tramway serves Haï Sabbah, University of Sciences and Technology (USTO), the Crossroads of the Three Private clinics, the Law courts, Dar El Baïda, the Plate-Saint Michel, the Place of 1 November, Saint-Anthony, Boulanger, Saint-Hubert, the 3rd Ring road and finally The University of Es-Sénia.
+The system was opened on 1 May 2013.

 The Ahmed Ben Bella Airport, also known as Es-Senia Airport, serves both domestic and international flights, with frequent connections to the capital Algiers, served by the public airline company Air Algerie.
 The same company also has flights to many French cities (Marseille, Paris, Lyon, etc.) and other European and EMEA cities.
 The Es Senia Airport also serves passengers from most smaller towns in proximity to Oran (Sig, Mostaganem, Arzew, etc.).
 The airport building is a fairly limited construction and does not operate on a 24-h basis.

 Sports

 Oran is represented in association football by MC Oran.

-Oran held its first international marathon on November 10, 2005.
+Oran held its first international marathon on 10 November 2005.
 The event, sponsored by Toyota of Algeria, attracted runners from Morocco, Libya, Spain, France and Kenya.
 The marathon served to publicize the health benefits of running and to provide a novel form of public entertainment for the city's residents.

 The Championnat d'Afrique d'Athlétisme was scheduled to be held in Oran in June 2021.

 The XIX Mediterranean Games was held in Oran in 2022.